JiajingFang/Search_engine/README.md

 In Inverted index model, not only the term frequency (tf, the appearance frequency for a term in a certain doc d) will be recorded, but the doc frequency (df, the appearance frequency for a term in all docs)

 After buildling the inverted index database, we will get the model **ir.db** under **/data/**.
-The visulization of this model will be like the pic.
+The visualization of this model will be like the pic.

 The left part is the dictionary saving all different terms apear in raw data.